Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 the binder will refuse to bind the partition).

-Technical note: The restriction name and the unit name are intepreted entirely syntactically, as in the corresponding Restrictions pragma, they are not analyzed semantically, so they do not have a type.
+Technical note: The restriction name and the unit name are interpreted entirely syntactically, as in the corresponding Restrictions pragma, they are not analyzed semantically, so they do not have a type.